dotlang/language/README.md

 ```
 int _x = 12;  //private
 int qq = 19;  //public
-int y;
+int qw = this.qq //WRONG! there is no `this`

+int y = MyClass.data  //WRONG: upon creation of the static instance, `MyClass` is same as `this` which is not available
 int h = 12;
-const int gg = this.h;  //gg is a reference to h. any action on gg will be called on h.
-const auto dsa = this.h;  // assignment
-const float ff = this.object1.field5;
+int gg;

+float PI() { return 3.14; } //calling obj.PI() is same as obj.PI because PI method does not have any input
+float PI() := 3.14;  //another way to implement above
+float PI() := this.get_pi_value; //another way to implement above
+float get_pi_value() { return 3.14;}

 int func1(int y) { return this.x + y; }
-int func2(int x) = this.func1;  //redirect calls to func1, methods should have same signature
+int func2(int x) := this.func1;  //redirect calls to func1, methods must have same/compatible signature
-//when assigning values during function definition, rvalue can only be a simple expression pointing to another function.
 //for any more complex case, write the body.
-auto ff = MyClass.function2; //assign function to a function from static instance of another class
+auto ff := MyClass.function2; //assign function to a function from static instance of another class
 //note that you can only "assign" to a function, when declaring it.
-auto func3 = this.func2;  //compiler will infer the input/output types for func3 from func2 signature
+auto func3 := this.func2;  //compiler will infer the input/output types for func3 from func2 signature
 MyClass new() return $();  //new is not part of syntax.
 You can choose whatever name you want,
 void _() this.y=9;  //initialize code for static instance